 You can purchase your ticket onsite or online in advance.
 Only so many people are permitted to visit the tower at a time, so tickets are sold in time slots.

 Here is the link to the official website where you can get hours for your visit and the link to purchase your ticket online.
-We had a hard getting the ticket website to work (both in Lucca and months later, when we published this guide).
+We had a hard getting the ticket website to work (both in Lucca and over a year later, when we updated this guide).
 Hopefully you will have better luck.
 When we visited the tower, we were able to purchase our tickets onsite for the next available time slot.

 7. Torre dell Ore (the Clock Tower)